rahulsingh111/github-actions-practice/README.md

 # github-actions-practice

-checking github flow for pull request
+checking github flow for pull request new